marksgraham/ddpm-ood/README.md

 #  Denoising Diffusion Models for Out-of-Distribution Detection

-This repo does.....
+This repo does provides code for the paper 'Denoising Diffusion Models for Out-of-Distribution Detection'.

-It is based on the excellent LDM repo - many thanks!
+It is based on the excellent [Latent Diffusion repository](https://github.com/CompVis/latent-diffusion) (although the models in this work are not latent diffusion models) - many thanks!
 ## Running the code

 ### Install